aarushsharmawork/ig.-ig-unlike-reels-script/README.md

 step-6 paste the script and press enter step-7 let the tab be open until the action is done

-Hello Users
-I have always wondered about users privacy there are some awkward moments where we like to keep some like posts and videos to themself but than there are some updated terms and condition of some apps for improving user experiences which might not align with some users this happens with me too so instagram launched a new feature in a recent year where the people who follows me are able to see my liked reels and post which I was not happy about and there was no such features such as remove all liked reels at once and i had over 3000+ liked reels so i wanted to start fresh
+## About This Project

+I've always cared about user privacy, and there are certain things — like the posts and reels we like — that feel like they should stay personal.
+Instagram's terms and features change over time to "improve user experience," but those changes don't always align with what users actually want.

+A while back, Instagram rolled out a feature that lets your followers see what reels and posts you've liked.
+I wasn't happy about that.
+To make things worse, there was no built-in way to remove all your liked content at once — and I had over 3,000 liked reels I wanted to clear out.

+After digging around, I found I wasn't alone — a lot of people online felt the same way.
+I also came across paid tools like [unlikeall.com](https://www.unlikeall.com/) that charge a fee to do exactly this.
+So I built my own version instead, and decided to make it free, open-source, and transparent about how it works — no hidden fees, no account credentials sent to a third-party server, and no black-box logic.

+Compared to paid alternatives, this project is:

+- **Free** — no subscription or one-time fee
+- **Open-source** — you can read exactly what the code does before running it
+- **Self-hosted** — runs locally, so your login credentials never leave your machine
+- **Customizable** — modify the unlike speed, limits, or targeting logic to fit your needs

 #USE RESPONSIBLY — AUTOMATION SAFETY BANNER
   │
   │ This script automates browser interactions on Instagram Web.
 Use this script responsibly and in